 COVID-19 pretty much shut down 2020.
 What's expected to put things back on track: vaccines.
-Right now, scientists are testing at least 52 COVID-19 vaccines in clinical trials on people.
-With an additional 162 vaccine candidates in preclinical trials being tested on animals, as of Dec.
-10.
+Right now, there are at least 74 COVID-19 vaccines in clinical development.
+With an additional 182 vaccine candidates in preclinical trials, as of Feb.
+26.

 Sure is.
 But all of these vaccines are in different stages of development and approval.
 And with all the terms being thrown around, Phase 1, Phase 2, Phase 3, emergency use authorization, efficacy, it can be tough to figure out what all of this really means, and more importantly is it safe?
 So let's break it down.
 After researchers have identified a potential vaccine candidate they start the clinical testing process.

 Preclinical testing...when scientists test the vaccine candidate on cells and then give it to animals to see if it creates an effective immune response.

 Phase 1 (aka the safety trial)...when humans start to come in.
 A small number of people (20-100) are given the vaccine during this round.
 Scientists are testing for safety, best dosage amount, and to confirm that an immune response is being created.
 Approximately 70% of drugs will move onto the next phase.